BstLabs/py-dynacli/docs/todo-app/task/task-delete.md

 Next, we need to add delete functionality to our Todoer controller.

-The following code portion is from: [Implement the remove CLI Command](https://realpython.com/python-typer-cli/#implement-the-remove-cli-command)
+The following code portion is from [Implement the remove CLI Command](https://realpython.com/python-typer-cli/#implement-the-remove-cli-command)

 ```py title="_todos/todo.py"